 I find myself checking out what all the different homes do with this all important first-impression space as I drive by this time of year.

-That’s why I’m so excited about today’s blog hop where I’m joining ten blogging friends to share our love of Christmas porches!
-Scroll to the bottom to visit all of the porches for lots of inspiration (no driving around in the car required!)
+That’s why I’m so excited about today’s blog hop where I’m joining ten talented bloggers to share our love of Christmas porches!
+You’ll find the full Christmas porch tour lineup with lots of ideas at the end of this post (no driving around in the car required!)

-One of the things that hooked me the first time I ever saw our home was its southern style facade and all of the balconies and french doors.
+One of the things that hooked me the first time I ever saw our home was its southern-style facade and all of the balconies and french doors.
 They just beg to be decorated at Christmas!
-So my tour won’t be confined to just our porch but we’ll look at the rest of the front of the house as well.
-So come on up and let’s get started…
+So the tour won’t be confined to the porch but we’ll look at the rest of the front of the house as well.

-The Christmas front porch.
+The Christmas front porch decor.

-Every southern porch decorated for the holidays requires a few of these necessities so I’ve made sure to include them on mine…
+Every southern porch decorated for the holidays requires a few of these necessities so I’ve made sure to include them on mine:

 Greenery in magnolia and pine.

-I tucked the live greenery along with cut apart stems of faux into baskets along the porch.
+I tucked the live greenery along with cut-apart stems of faux into baskets along the porch.
 How easy and cheap is that?
 I even dressed up the large lantern by the door with magnolia.
-The fresh greenery seems to last a lot longer outside…I haven’t had to replace any of it yet.
+The fresh greenery seems to last a lot longer outside – I haven’t had to replace any of it yet.

 And speaking of lanterns, you’ll hardly see any porch decorated for Christmas without one, much less a southern porch.

-And the large one by the door with the magnolia sprigs…
+And the large one by the door with the magnolia sprigs.

-a few Christmas trees.
+A few Christmas trees.